-The photographer will not move anything in your home, and will ask you to move it from the shot or remove it.
-Sometimes just moving a piece of furniture into storage, basement, or garage can make a big difference for buyers when seeing your home in the photos and especially in person.
+The photographer will not move anything in your home, but will help with suggestions.
+Sometimes just moving a piece of furniture (treadmill, stationary bike, large hutch) into storage, basement, or garage can make a big difference for buyers when seeing your home in the photos and especially in person.

 Hint: For a last minute pick up, throw everything in laundry baskets and hide them in closets.